What Is a Payment Gateway, and How Does It Work?

 What is a Payment Gateway System?

 What is a payment gateway, and how does it work?
-A payment gateway system is a combination of technical devices and digital solutions needed for organizing a digital or offline all-in-one point of sale.
-In more detail, an online payment gateway system is a network processing set that connects sellers and buyers to accomplish transactions.
+A payment gateway system is a combination of technical devices and digital solutions used to organize a digital or offline all-in-one point of sale.
+More specifically, it is a network processing system that connects sellers and buyers to complete transactions.
 In the offline sector, a gateway can be imagined as a POS terminal that connects the bank accounts of a merchant and a customer.

 Types of Payment Gateway Systems

-This is one of the simplest but costliest methods of adding a gateway to your online store.
-It is based on a separate PSP (payment service provider, like PayPal), which redirects clients from your website to a different page and proceeds with the payment.
-This method benefits from full PCI DSS compliance and fraud protection, with support included in the service cost.
-The drawbacks include higher fees and transaction rates, alongside limited payment information that can be useful for a merchant.
+This is one of the simplest yet most costly methods of adding a gateway to your online store.
+It relies on a separate payment service provider (PSP), such as PayPal, which redirects customers from your website to a different page to complete the payment.
+This method benefits from full PCI DSS compliance and built-in fraud protection.
+However, its drawbacks include higher fees and transaction rates, along with limited access to payment data that could otherwise be valuable for merchants.

 API-hosted Payment Gateway